mampfes/hacs_waste_collection_schedule/doc/source/c_trace_de.md

 **service**
 *(string) (required)*
-Name of the service which is specific to your district or city.
+Name of the service which is specific to your municipality.
 See the table below to get the right value for your location.

 **ort**
 *(string) (required)*